nathan-osman/REST-Easy/README.md

 ### Get Involved

-Interested in helping out with Rest Easy development?
+Interested in helping out with REST Easy development?
 We'd love to have you contribute!
 Just fork this repository, make your changes, and submit a pull request.